Wall Street rallies and tech stocks leap as inflation cools

 The bond market has shown much more worry about a possible recession than the stock market, with traders betting the Fed will have to cut interest rates later this year in order to prop up the economy.

-The two-year yield, which moves more on expectations for the Fed, rose to 3.99% from 3.97% late Wednesday.
+The two-year yield, which moves more on expectations for the Fed, was holding steady at 3.97%.

 Strategists at Goldman Sachs are more optimistic about the economy’s prospects than many, forecasting only a 35% probability of a recession.
 But they also say prices in markets available now may mean not much upside is left.